 - The number of infected herds in the Thornbury district did not return to numbers prior to the cull for many years (about 25 years) whereas the number of infected herds in the South West increased by about four times during the same period (see Fig 98).

 Conclusions drawn from ThornburyIn essence, in a hot spot area where a high level of disease exists in badgers and cattle control measures are not working, it is likely that TB levels of cattle in that area will be substantially reduced if all badgers in that area are cleared and then left to recolonize.
 This conclusion is based on the results of the exercise at Thornbury and in this exercise, recolonisation of badger setts was prevented for just less than 4 years after 2 years of extensive and intensive gassing.
 It follows that the culling was very thorough.

 If disease dynamics in the Thornbury district were representative of the dynamics which exist in persistent areas today, the results of the Thornbury trial suggest that if thorough culling of badgers were to be implemented today, this should bring a long lasting return.
-This assumes that (a) current cattle measures are sufficiently robust to cope with current circumstances and (b) cattle testing standards have not significantly declined in the last 10 years.
+This assumes that (a) current cattle measures are sufficiently robust to cope with current circumstances (b) cattle testing standards have not significantly declined in the last 10 years and (c) spread to other species such as deer are only causing localised problems.
 Certainly if such a culling strategy had been implemented 25 years ago in the worst affected areas, it is likely that (based on TB levels in the Thornbury district in the last 35 years) TB levels in England and Wales would be substantially less today.